Documentation

 • Components — Core factories, return values, and unsafe HTML opt-ins

-• Scheduling Views — Timeline rail and Gantt APIs with shipped examples
+• Scheduling Views — Canonical timeline, low-level rail primitives, and Gantt APIs with exact-geometry examples

 • Integration & Assets — Backend adapters, asset serving, cache behavior, and example route contracts